KLemonLab/DpiMGE_Manuscript/Anvio/COGAnalysis/DpigCOGAnalysis.md

 ```

 The total sum of all values in the `num_corrected_genes` variable should
-add up to the number of CGs:
+add up to the number of GCs:

 ``` r
 sum(GCsbyCOG_Genome$num_corrected_genes)